 The headline figure is, in its grim way, good news, at least relatively so.
 During the calendar year 2020, the Metropolitan Police investigated 126 homicides in London, compared with 150 in 2019 and 133 in 2018.
 On the other hand, the 126 total is an increase compared with the 122 investigated in 2017, the 109 in 2016, the 119 in 2015 and the 94 in 2014.
 What explains these variations and what are the lessons for law enforcement and crime prevention in the capital?

 Crime figures can be confusing and deceptive.
 It’s always worth looking at them in a bit more detail.
-Covering both murder and manslaughter, 126 it isn’t actually the full London homicide total for 2020, because there were two others that the British Transport Police investigated, rather than the Met, increasing the number to 128.
-Then there are the different types and locations of these killings.
+Covering both murder and manslaughter, 126 isn’t actually the full London homicide total for 2020, because there were two others that the British Transport Police investigated, rather than the Met, increasing the number to 128.
+Then there are the different types and locations of those killings.
 City Hall, which provided the figures, has helpfully broken the total down to show some of the detail of the 126 cases looked into by the Met.

 - Of the 126 victims, 14 were teenagers and 40 were aged between 20 and 24.